pchubinskiy/wdi3_final_project/README.md

-# Full stack project for week twelve of WDI.
+# Full-stack project for week twelve of WDI.
 URL: https://lastichecked.herokuapp.com/

 **Explanations of the technologies used**